rgammans/LARPPorterBot/README.md

          Name    Description     Cash    Item1   Item2   ...

      As with the characters file, the 'Name' field contains the location's ID.
 This must be unique (and unique from the character and item names) and without spaces.
 'Description' is a field for text about the location; this will be posted to the top of the location channel so that players can see it if they move there during the game.
 'Cash' indicates the amount of cash that is in this location at the start of the game.
 The 'Item' fields contain the ID names of the items that are in the location at the start of the game.
 As with the characters file, the Item columns can extend for as many columns as necessary, and must match the ID names in the items.csv file.
 Item names must be unique and contain no spaces.
 Note that the only location characters can't move to is one named 'GM'; hidden items can be stored here until the GM wants to allocate them during the game.

+Each voice channel on your server should have a corresponding row in locations.csv.
+This will allow the bot to track when players move between channels.

 3.  _**items.csv**_ This file contains the information associated with the items.
 The fields are:

           ItemName    Heading     Visible     Text

      The first field 'ItemName' is the ID name of the item which this piece of information is associated with.
-Note that if the bot cannot locate an item with this name, it will create a new one and move it to a location called 'GM'.
+Note that if the bot cannot locate an item with this name, it will create a new one and move it to a location called 'GM' (it will report this as an error message).
 This is the only location that players can't move their characters into.
 'Heading' is the name of this piece of information if it is visible (e.g. 'description') or the code required to access it if it is invisible (e.g. "SecretInfoJ8").
 'Visible' should be set to either TRUE or FALSE.
 If TRUE, then the information will be viewable by any character who examines the item.
 If FALSE, then only characters that possess the heading code will be able to see this information.
 Finally, 'Text' contains the details of the information which will be displayed.

+An item may have multiple rows – one for the description visible to all, and other rows with secret information only for those characters with the correct codes.

+## Tips
+Create simple names for people and items – they will need to type them.
+Don’t use quotation marks in descriptions
+Double check spelling of everything
+Tell your players not to change their server nicknames – the bot will do this automatically.
+Have a second Discord login on another device so you can test each character and location.

 ## Using the Bot: Players
 This information can be accessed using the command _help.